Neo-Ciber94/FastCSV/README.md

 ### Collections

-Using the ``CollectionHandling`` you can allow serialize/deserialize collections, inline in the csv.
+Using the ``CollectionHandling`` you can serialize/deserialize collections, inline in the csv.
+Types that implements `IEnumerable` or Tuples are supported.

 The way this is done is using a ``tag`` which identifies the items with a name and index, starting at 1.
 The default tag when using ``CollectionHandling.Default`` is ``"item"``.